Twelfth Night Cakes with Lemon, Cardamom & Marzipan

 - Spoon into twelve cupcake cases and bake at 180℃ (350℉, Gas 4) for about 20 minutes or until the cakes are golden and well risen.

 - Allow to cool for a couple of minutes, then turn out onto a wire rack to cool completely.

 These little lemon and cardamom cakes are a great way to use up leftover Christmas marzipan.
 As such I’m sending them to Elizabeth’s Kitchen Diary for the No Waste Food Challenge.

 For similar reasons, these Twelfth Night cakes go to Love Cake over at JibberJabberUK.

-I don’t think I can claim these cakes are healthy, but they do include lemon, so I’m sending this off to Kat at Baking Explorer and Cakeyboi for this month’s Treat Petite where the theme is fruit and veg.
+I don’t think I can claim these cakes are healthy, but they do include lemon.
+So I’m sending them off to Kat at Baking Explorer and Cakeyboi for this month’s Treat Petite where the theme is fruit and veg.